EthanGilles/nvim/README.md

 ### Catppuccin

-[Catppuccin](https://github.com/catppuccin/nvim) is the theme I am using for NeoVim.
+[Catppuccin](https://github.com/catppuccin/nvim) is the theme being used.
 There is some configuration that goes into the theme, like choosing whether you want the background to be transparent or not.
 I have also turned on integrations for other plugins being used in the configuration.
 The main reason I like using Catppuccin is because they have a theme for everything.
 I can have the same theme for my Terminal Emulator, NeoVim, and my PDF viewer,